ClawdHQ/WalMarket/README.md

 WalMarket turns an agent's accumulated memory into a tradeable asset.
 A seller's MemWal namespace — the actual Walrus-backed, semantically-indexed store of everything their agent has learned — becomes a `MemoryListing`: a real Sui object with an owner, a price, and rules enforced by a smart contract rather than a company's backend.
 Buyers don't have to take the seller's word for what's inside: before paying anything, they get a real AI-generated answer to a real question, answered live against the actual memory being sold.
 Once they buy or rent, a Seal-encrypted delegate key — generated on the buyer's own device, never seen by WalMarket — is the only thing that can unlock continued access, and it stops working the moment a rental expires or access is revoked, because the decryption policy is a Move function, not a promise.

 The marketplace is deliberately not human-only.
-Every buying, paying, and querying action is also exposed as a plain HTTP API with no OAuth and no browser dependency, using an x402-style "here's exactly how to pay" response instead of an opaque rejection — because the most natural long-run customer for one agent's accumulated memory is another agent, not a person clicking through a UI.
+Every buying, paying, and querying action is also exposed as a plain HTTP API with no OAuth and no browser dependency, speaking a Sui-native dialect of the **x402** payment protocol: an unauthenticated `GET`/`POST` against `/api/agent/*` doesn't 401 or 403 — it returns the listing's price *and* the precise `moveCallTarget`, arguments, and registry/package IDs an agent needs to construct and sign a real Sui transaction, then a second call to verify that transaction and hand back access.
+No invoice, no webhook, no card processor — payment proof *is* a transaction digest the server looks up directly on-chain.
+This is why the most natural long-run customer for one agent's accumulated memory is another agent, not a person clicking through a UI: the entire buy-and-query loop is a closed, machine-executable sequence with money changing hands at a single, auditable step in the middle.
 Selling is symmetric: a listing's "operator" (the identity allowed to answer queries autonomously) is decoupled on-chain from its "owner" (the identity that set the price), so a seller's own long-running agent — not a human babysitting a browser tab — can be the one actually fulfilling purchases, day after day, with no one watching.

 Two ways to participate as a seller reflect two real audiences.
 Technical sellers who already run a MemWal account can self-host: WalMarket never touches their key, and their own agent answers queries and manages access directly against the chain.
 Non-technical sellers — someone who has a chat export, a set of notes, or domain knowledge they want to monetize but no infrastructure to run — paste their content into WalMarket's "let us handle it" flow, and a dedicated, WalMarket-provisioned MemWal account (encrypted at rest, invisible even to WalMarket's own operator) does the same job on their behalf, automatically, multi-tenant, resuming itself on every restart.
 Either path produces the same kind of listing, governed by the same contract, queryable through the same API.